decentralized-identity/didcomm.org/site/content/protocols/pickup/3.0/readme.md

     }]
 }
 ```
 Messages delivered from the queue must be delivered in a batch delivery message as attachments, with a batch size specified by the `limit` provided in the `delivery-request` message.
 The `id` of each attachment is used to confirm receipt.
-The `id` is an opaque value, and the `recipient` should not infer anything from the value.
+The `id` is an opaque value, and the recipient should not deduce any information from it, except that it is unique to the mediator.
+The recipient can use the `id`s in the `message_id_list` field of `messages-received`.

 The ONLY valid type of attachment for this message is a DIDComm v2 Message in encrypted form.